-- Get telehealth services in the language you need. - Have providers that respect your culture and language needs.

-- Get qualified and certified interpretation services for you and your family.
+- Get telehealth services in the language you need. - Have providers who respect your culture and language needs. - Get qualified and certified interpretation services for you and your family.
 Learn more on page 3. - Get in-person visits, not just telehealth visits. - YCCO will make sure you have the choice of how you get your visits.
-A provider cannot make you use telehealth unless there is a declared state of emergency or a facility is using its' disaster plan. - Get support and have the tools needed for telehealth. - YCCO will help identify what telehealth tool is best for you.
+A provider cannot make you use telehealth unless there is a declared state of emergency or a facility is using its' disaster plan. - Get support and have the tools needed for telehealth. - YCCO will help identify what telehealth tool is best for you. - YCCO will ensure your provider conducts an assessment to see if telehealth is right for you.
+This includes, but is not limited to: - Need for alternate format; - Access to necessary devices(s); - Access to a private and safe location; - Access to internet service; - Understanding of digital devices; - Cultural concerns.

 Talk to your provider about telehealth.
+IF you need or prefer in person visits, and your provider is only a telehealth provider, let them know.
+They can refer you to another provider and tell YCCO.
+You have a choice of how you receive your care and YCCO can help coordinate care with another provider.
 You can also call Customer Service at 855-722-8205 (TTY 711).
 We are open Monday through Friday, 8:00 a.m. to 5:00 p.m.